211225347/Smart-Academic-Library-Assistance-System-SALAS-/reflection7.md

 stories across multiple sprints, Jira's reporting capabilities are indispensable.

 However, Jira's power comes with significant complexity.
-Setting up a Jira project correctly — defining issue types, workflows, screens, and permission schemes — can take days and requires a dedicated project administrator.
+Setting up a Jira project correctly, defining issue types, workflows, screens, and permission schemes can take days and requires a dedicated project administrator.
 For SALAS, which has 14 user stories and a single developer, this overhead is completely disproportionate to the size of the project.
 GitHub Projects provides 80% of what Jira offers for